-1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).

-Click on Setup and then click Wireless Settings on the left side.

-- 2. Next to Security Mode, select WPA-Enterprise. - 3.
-Next to WPA Mode, select Auto (WPA or WPA2), or WPA2 Only.
-Use WPA2 if you have wireless clients using both WPA and WPA2. - 4.
-Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 5.
-Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - Next to RADIUS Server IP Address enter the IP Address of your RADIUS server.
+- 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
+Click on Setup and then click Wireless Settings on the left side. - 2.
+Next to Security Mode, select WPA-Enterprise. - 3.
+Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
+Use Auto if you have wireless clients using both WPA and WPA2. - 4.
+Next to Cypher Type, select TKIP and AES, TKIP, or AES. - 5.
+Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 6.
+Next to Authentication Timeout, enter the amount of time before a client is required to re-authenticate (60 minutes is default). - 7.
+Next to RADIUS Server IP Address enter the IP Address of your RADIUS server.